Skip to content

 The audio side of benny takes full advantage of multi core CPUs (afaik this is an advantage over hosting patches in Max for Live, which last time I checked, doesn't).

-We've tested benny on the systems below, and hope it will be useable on any current mid range (integrated graphics only) laptop.
+We've tested benny on a range of systems and hope it will be useable on any current mid range (integrated graphics only) laptop but it runs best on a gaming PC with separate graphics.

 Resource usage sidebar